AmyLei96/chemicals-in-cosmetics/README.md

 - cscpopendata.csv: raw dataset
 - cscopendata_clean.csv: cleaned dataset

-## Visualization
+## Analysis and Visualization
-A dashboard of the trends in the cleaned dataset can be found on Tableau Public.
+Further wrangling, aggregation, analysis, and visualization is done in Tableau and can be found on [Tableau Public]().